 Those planning to travel under the VWP are required to fill out the ESTA application form online and furnish the required details at least 72 hours before the commencement of travel.
-In addition, ESTA applicants are required to furnish their passport details, country of residence, and address of their first night’s accommodation in the USA to their airline operator before travelling.
+In addition, ESTA applicants are required to furnish their passport details, country of residence, and address of their first night’s accommodation in the USA to their airline operator before traveling.

-ESTA is valid for 2 years or the validity of travellers’ passport, whichever is shorter.
+ESTA is valid for 2 years or the validity of travelers’ passport, whichever is shorter.
 Applicants also need to pay a $14 application fee to complete the ESTA applications.
 This payment can only be made using credit cards.
 It is easy to fill out the ESTA application and anyone including family members, friends or even travel agents can apply for ESTA on the behalf of an applicant.

 APIS (Advanced Passenger Information System)

-APIS or the Advanced Passenger Information System is an online data exchange system designed by the U.S. Customs and Border Protection (CBP) department to ensure the safety of travellers to the USA.
+APIS or the Advanced Passenger Information System is an online data exchange system designed by the U.S. Customs and Border Protection (CBP) department to ensure the safety of travelers to the USA.
 Under APIS rules, commercial airline operators are mandated to share passengers and crew information, on board their flights to the USA, with the Customs and Border Protection Department.

-Under APIS, travellers taking flights to the USA are mandated to furnish their details to the airlines at least 72 hours before their scheduled departure.
+Under APIS, travelers taking flights to the USA are mandated to furnish their details to the airlines at least 72 hours before their scheduled departure.
 Those who fail to do so may not be allowed to enter the country.
 Required passenger information for APIS:

 – Full name